stabjana/stabjana/README.md

 console.log(`I love ${happyPlace}.`);
 ```

-You can find my whole CV in LinkedIn [LinkedIn](linkedin.com/in/stefanie-jana-a0b094a8)
+You can find my whole CV in [LinkedIn](linkedin.com/in/stefanie-jana-a0b094a8)

 <!--
 **stabjana/stabjana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.